Money Smart Athlete Blog

 By Stefanos Gregoriou, The Sports Financial Literacy Academy

-As emphasized in our last Money Smart Athlete article, due to their relatively short careers, athletes need to create multiple revenue streams, diversifying their sources of income beyond their athletic contracts.
-This type of diversification can help athletes to optimize their earning potential, as part of their long-term financial strategy.
-As a result, athletes today tend to get involved in numerous off-field arrangements, including endorsements and sponsorships, which often provide them with as much or even more money than their sports contracts.
+Athletes need to create multiple revenue streams, diversifying their sources of income beyond their athletic contracts.
+The type of diversification can help athletes to optimize their earning potential, as part of their long-term financial strategy.
+As a result, athletes today tend to get involved in numerous off-field arrangements.
+This can include endorsements and sponsorships, which often provide them with as much or even more money than their sports contracts.

 In fact, some athletes make far more money selling their celebrity image off the field than they make from their professional salaries.
 Famous and recognized athletes land lucrative contracts, through commercial collaborations with companies that want the public to associate their brands with the celebrity athlete’s image.
 Name recognition is a significant parameter.
 High-profile athletes with great media influence and many followers are excellent candidates for endorsements and sponsorships, thus increasing their overall earnings to a great extent.